-The Minute Suites are a small chain of airport “lounges” with only three locations in the United States: Atlanta, Dallas and Philadelphia.
-All three are part of the growing Priority Pass network, which gives Priority Pass holders free access to more than 1000 airport lounges around the world.
+The Minute Suites are a small chain of airport “lounges” with only four airport locations in the United States: Atlanta, Charlotte, Dallas and Philadelphia.

 Minute Suites are sort of an adaptation of the Japanese Capsule Hotel – places to stay for a little while to relax and rest.

 The Minute Suites at PHL are located at the intersection of the A and B terminals (the A/B connector) near all of the shopping areas, just tucked around the corner across from the moving sidewalk.

 It doesn’t have a large storefront, so keep an eye out for it or you might accidentally walk right by.
 Inside is different.

 There is an entire hallway full of suites, so there is usually more than one available.
 The Philadephia Minute Suites has thirteen rooms, named after places in and around Philadelphia.